agora-gouv/agora-app/README.md

 - Configure `--dart-define=app.flavor=XX` and `Build flavor : XX` => XX must be identical.
 - `--dart-define=app.flavor=XX` is used in `flavor_helper.dart` file.

+The app's icon and status bar should change color depending on built environment:
+- Orange for Sandbox
+- Green for Dev
+- Blue for Prod

 #### ii.
 Using command line scripts

 Use either: